sajudson/dataviz-project/README.md

 # The Interactions
 The visualization uses three different and complementary interactions:
-  - Filtering
+  - Filtering,
-  - Data range selection
+  - Data range selection, and
   - Panning

 Filtering by categorical variables (shown below) uses the  filter toggle switches at the top of page to select which data will be shown (toggle enable = green) and which will be hidden (toggle disabled = white).
 This enables the user to compare the impact of the these variables on the patterns and relationships shown in the detailed charts.